Plan your visit

 Winchester is on direct routes from London Waterloo, Southampton, Portsmouth, Bournemouth, Weymouth, Birmingham and the north of England.

-Both Winchester Cathedral and the University of Winchester are a 15 minute walk, or a 5 minute taxi ride, from the station.
+Winchester Cathedral is a 15 minute walk, or a 5 minute taxi ride, from the station.

 By road